-FIN WHALE (Balaenoptera physalus): Western North Atlantic Stock of Newfoundland are believed to constitute a single stock under the present IWC scheme (Donovan 1991).
-However, the stock identity of North Atlantic fin whales has received relatively little attention, and whether the current stock boundaries define biologically isolated units has long been uncertain.
+FIN WHALE (Balaenoptera physalus): Western North Atlantic Stock the stock identity of North Atlantic fin whales has received relatively little attention, and whether the current stock boundaries define biologically isolated units has long been uncertain.
 The existence of a subpopulation structure was suggested by local depletions that resulted from commercial overharvesting (Mizroch et al. 1984).

 The Scientific Committee of the International Whaling Commission (IWC) has proposed stock boundaries for North Atlantic fin whales.
-Fin whales off the eastern USA, north to Nova Scotia and on to the southeastern coast
+Fin whales off the eastern USA, north to Nova Scotia and the southeastern coast of Newfoundland are believed to constitute a single stock under the present IWC scheme (Donovan 1991).
+However,